vmorsell/fairview/README.md

 npm run build
 ```

-## 📜 License
+## License

 MIT License.
 See [`LICENSE`](LICENSE) for details.

-## 🤝 Contributing
+## Contributing

 Pull requests are welcome.
-Please ensure that any features aligns wiht the project's goals.
+Please ensure that any features aligns with the project's goals.